Approaching the development of a recruitment marketing strategy to drive results

 - Respond to reviews - good and bad!
 Thank those that are kind and respond to those that are not.
 Don’t just bury your head in the sand.

-- Make interactions fast but personalized - a simple “copy and paste” message will get the job done quickly, but it won’t do anything to support your reputation.
+- Make interactions fast but personalised - a simple “copy and paste” message will get the job done quickly, but it won’t do anything to support your reputation.
 Act fast but take time to make responses considered and helpful.

 3. Encourage referrals